Take The Garden Style Personality Quiz

 NO GARDEN SPACE IS WASTED

-You'll notice a want to take care of it, tender it, and make it beautiful, sustainable, and even better than before.
+You'll notice a want to take care of it, tend it, and make it beautiful, sustainable, and even better than before.

 As you have had this gift of time, you might have found forgotten and unused areas in your garden.
 Areas that could be made more beautiful and purposeful.
 Actually, there are quite often parts in the gardens that their owners have not even 'registered.'
-They might be quite large areas indeed.
+They might indeed be quite large areas.

 Like on this site: